VrajVyas11/Next_JS_AUTH_Project/README.md

-# Open Chat
+# Authentication Application

-Open Chat is a real-time messaging application that enables seamless communication between users.
-Built with modern web technologies, it offers a smooth and responsive user experience across different devices.
+Next.js Authentication Project is a comprehensive web application designed to handle user authentication processes seamlessly.
+It features functionalities such as user registration, login, password reset, and email verification, ensuring a secure and user-friendly experience.

 ## Live Demo